 Casy Calver, PhD

-Casey Calver is the Editorial Director at the Grayken Center for Addiction and the Clinical Addiction Research & Education (CARE) Unit at Boston Medical Center, where she works on the newsletter Alcohol, Other Drugs, and Health: Current Evidence and the journal Addiction Science & Clinical Practice.
+Casy Calver is the Editorial Director at the Grayken Center for Addiction and the Clinical Addiction Research & Education (CARE) Unit at Boston Medical Center, where she works on the newsletter Alcohol, Other Drugs, and Health: Current Evidence and the journal Addiction Science & Clinical Practice.
 Casy’s doctoral dissertation in Editorial Studies at Boston University was an annotated edition of the 1937 pamphlet Authors Take Sides on the Spanish War.
-She is currently studying Global Public Health Policy (MSc) at the University of Edinburgh, and serves as Executive Officer of the International Society of Addiction Journal Editors.
+She also has an MSc in Global Health Policy from the University of Edinburgh, and serves as Executive Officer of the International Society of Addiction Journal Editors.

 More About Me